Video Depth Anything: Consistent Depth Estimation for Super-Long Videos: Applications

 \section{Applications}

 \paragraph{Dense point cloud generation.} By aligning single frame with metric depth, which can be obtained from a metric depth model or a sparse point cloud acquired through SLAM, our model can generate a depth point cloud for the entire environment using camera information.
 The generated point cloud can then be transformed into a mesh and utilized for 3D reconstruction, AR, and VR applications.
 We present a point cloud generation case in Fig. \ref{fig:application_pcd}.
 Here, we sample 10 frames spanning approximately 5 seconds from the KITTI dataset~\cite{geiger2013vision}.
 After obtaining the inferred inverse depth, we compute the global scale and shift by aligning the first frame with the corresponding metric inverse depth.
 We then apply the affine transformation to the entire set of inverse depth frames and convert them to depth.
 The final point cloud is generated by merging the point clouds from each frame.
 As shown in Fig. \ref{fig:application_pcd}, our model generates a clean and regular point cloud compared to DepthCrafter~\cite{hu2024depthcrafter} and Depth Any Video~\cite{depthanyvideo}.
+Point cloud generation for wild videos is illustrated in Fig. \ref{fig:application_pcd_wild}.
+Compared to DepthCrafter~\cite{hu2024depthcrafter} and DepthAnyVideo~\cite{depthanyvideo}, our model produces more regular point clouds.

 \paragraph{3D Video Conversion.} Our model can be used to generate 3D videos.
 Compared to 3D videos generated by monocular depth models, those produced by our video depth model exhibit smoother and more consistent 3D effects.
 An example is presented in Fig.\ref{fig:app_stereo}.